juhp/cabal-rpm/README.md

 # cabal-rpm

 cabal-rpm is a tool for RPM packaging of Haskell Cabal-based packages.
-It interacts with yum/dnf to install build dependencies and can also act as a cabal-install wrapper installing dependencies packaged in Fedora before running "cabal install".
+Firstly it creates RPM spec files from the .cabal files of Haskell packages.
+It can also install build dependencies using dnf/yum, it prefers package versions from Stackage, and can build and install packages and their dependencies recursively as rpm packages.
+It can also update packages and refresh spec files.

-Cabal-rpm was originally created by Bryan O'Sullivan (see README.orig) but has since been updated to work with current Cabal and Fedora Packaging Guidelines replacing cabal2spec.
-It is used by Fedora and OpenSuSE.
+Cabal-rpm was originally created by Bryan O'Sullivan (see README.orig) to create spec files, and was later updated by Jens Petersen to work with current Cabal and Fedora Packaging Guidelines replacing cabal2spec, and extended with many new features.
+It is used by Fedora and earlier by OpenSuSE.
 It is licensed under the terms of the GPL version 3 (see the COPYING file).

-You can build from source as normal by running `cabal install` or via Hackage with `cabal install cabal-rpm`.

 ## Requirements
 cabal-rpm assumes you are using ghc-rpm-macros for Haskell RPM packaging.